 - Believers who are servants / employees should be godly examples of good workers.
 They can either promote or discredit the reputation of God and His Gospel by their attitude and work ethic.
 Honest work and respect for the boss / employer is imperative.
 This includes a boss who is a brother in Christ (I Timothy 6:1-2). - Wholesome, sound teaching from God's Word promotes godliness which includes submission to authority for God's sake.
 "Doctrine is for doing" (I Timothy 6:2b-3). - Pride, self-centeredness, and ignorance cause many to mishandle God's Word.
 Those kinds of teachers have an unhealthy desire for controversy and conflicts arguments that cause divisions.
-Those kinds of teachers do not edify they do not build-up people and promote godliness.
-Get away from them (I Timothy 6:3-5 see KJV / NKJV for the last part of vs. 5 cp.
+Those kinds of teachers do not edify they do not build-up people and promote godliness (II Timothy 2:14-17,23-26).
+Get away from them (I Timothy 6:3-5 see KIV / NKIV for the last part of vs. 5 cp.
 Romans 16:17-18).

 - Good ministry promotes godliness and contentment in people (I Timothy 6:6-8) - Worldly things only last for our life in this world. - Realizing that our needs are met, we can focus on greater things things of eternal value. - Godliness is incomplete without contentment.
-Can you imagine restless, dissatisfied worshippers of God and His Son? - Restlessness and discontentment cause us to be distracted from godliness (Galatians 5:16-17; I Peter 2:11).
-Consider double-mindedness - serving two masters (Matthew 6:24; James 1:2-12; I John 2:15-17). - The desire for wealth and material possessions is a terrible infection that can ruin a person and destroy their walk of faith (I Timothy 6:9-10). - Flee the lust for worldly wealth, pleasure, and power.
-Make it your goal to pursue righteousness, godliness, faith, love, patience [endurance, steadfastness], meekness [gentleness] (I Timothy 6:11). - This is a battle a cause for which to fight.
-Keep your eyes on the prize the eternal benefits of serving the Lord.
+Can you imagine restless, dissatisfied worshippers of God and His Son? - Restlessness and discontentment work against the pursuit of godliness (Galatians 5:16-17; I Peter 2:11).
+Consider the danger of double-mindedness serving two masters (Matthew 6:24; James 1:2-12; I John 2:15-17). - The desire for wealth and material possessions is a terrible infection that can ruin a person and destroy their walk of faith (I Timothy 6:9-10).
+"The love of money" literally means, in the Greek, "affection for silver."
+The false teachers described in I Timothy 6:3-5 are dangerously attracted to wealth.
+They compromise the truth for the sake of money ("The Faith" = the teaching of the doctrine of Christ).
+See I Timothy 3:3,8; Titus 1:7,11; I Peter 5:2. - Flee the lust for worldly wealth, pleasure, and power.
+Make it your goal to pursue righteousness, godliness, faith, love, patience [endurance, steadfastness], meekness [gentleness] (I Timothy 6:11 cp.
+II Timothy 2:22). - This is a battle a cause for which to fight.
+Keep your eyes on the prize the eternal benefits of serving the Lord (Philippians 3:14-19).
 There are many people watching witnessing our words and our actions (I Timothy 6:12).